 The pile-supported street is akin to many of the Port's piers that are founded atop a structural system of piles, beams, girders, and decks.
 The pile-supported street is similar except this system will be over land.
 This solution to the site geotechnical challenges is not widely used; however Port staff and the Developer's engineers firmly supported this solution.
-The Port proposes to own and maintain the pile-supported street and potentially the connections of infrastructure from the surrounding streets to the Project's pile-supported streets.
+The Port proposes to own and maintain the pile-supported streets to the Project's pile-supported streets.
 Further studies, a peer review, and thorough engineering analyses will be required before the work is permitted by the Port.
 The Port is working closely with Public Works, and the SFPUC to ensure appropriate infrastructure design, delivery and ownership.